tripplen23/synchronize-server/README.md

   cd Backend_Ecommerce/Ecommerce.WebAPI
 ```

-4. Set up your database connection in `appsettings.json` file with these values, replace them with your own database info:
+4. Set up your database connection in `appsettings.json` file with these values, replace them with your own database info and:

 ```
   "Logging": {